paveyry/better-hangoutschat/README.md

 This patch extends Google Hangouts Chat to make it nicer and simpler to use.
 Works with both the official Electron clients and the web version.

-*Note*: Google is dropping support for the Electron client in favor of using the new Chrome App.
+*Note*: Google has dropped support for the Electron client in favor of using the new Chrome App.
-In order to use this plugin within the Chrome App, follow the instructions for the browser version of this plugin, within Chrome.
+In order to use this plugin within the Chrome App, you can use either the javascript snippet within Greasemonkey or Tampermonkey in your browser, or install the custom better-hangoutschat browser extension (experimental).
+If you still use an old version of the Electron client, you can use the electron file from release v4.2.1, the latest version of better-hangoutschat supporting the Electron client.

 Features
 ---------